julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 ---

 ## A Witch’s Ritual: Evergreen Spell for Winter Protection
-*An original working for Wild Witch Herbs*

-This ritual draws from documented pagan customs but is constructed as a clean, modern spell rooted in Old European tradition.

 ### **You Need**
 - A small branch of **pine or fir**